 Use the Windows key + R keyboard shortcut to open the Run command.

-Type the following path and press Enter:
+Type the following path to the printers folder and press Enter:

 Click the Continue button (if applicable).